Aug 5th, 2016

 Fay – I thought I was really good this month and so, I bought some extra Rowan Felted Tweed to be able to do a Kingfisher based Nut-Hap.
 I also realised that I needed to get another skein of the Kalinka linen because it would look great with a contrast colour.
 Then I remembered that I had been to Woolfest...

 At Woolfest, I bought yarn from John Arbon and Ripples Crafts, some amazing Art Deco buttons and some woven fabric.

-It was also my Birthday so I am book rich – Fleece and Fiber, Erika Knight’s latest, a book on dying yarn, British Sheep Breeds and an old book of my Dad’s.
+It was also my Birthday so I am book rich – Fleece and Fiber, Erika Knight’s latest, a book on dyeing yarn, British Sheep Breeds and an old book of my Dad’s.
 Very lucky to have so many nice wool related books to go through in the next few months and enhance my reference library with.

 Lynne - At Woolfest I bought some John Arbon skeins (I love their mini skeins too), a couple of squares of handwoven fabric which is really lovely, some buttons for my cowl from Textile Gardens, and Emily Foulds kindly gave me a ball of WYS Signature 4ply from the cocktail range for my knitting book which I can’t wait to use.
-I have bought lots of yarn for kits and to test colours, but I don’t count work related purchases as they go through the business.
+I have bought lots of yarn for kits and to test colours, but I don’t count work-related purchases as they go through the business.

 9. Competition Time - Odeletta Shawl Give-away

 This month we have a give-away, kindly sent to us by Anna Nikipirowicz for her Odeletta Shawl Kit which contains everything you need to create your own shawl, including two balls of Rowan Kidsilk Haze, patterns, beads and a crochet hook.
 Plus a lovely teabag so you can enjoy a nice cuppa whilst you crochet.
 Thanks Anna!